lesRaidators/Les_raidators_projects/README.md

 * Rails 5.2.4.4

 #### Team
-* Le Goff Emma
-* Aussage Emillie
-* Boisselier Louison
+We have been working in peer programming.
-* Leandri Lola
+Le Goff Emma, Aussage Emillie, Boisselier Louison, Leandri Lola

 #### Credit
 Thank's to @cha-fa our mentor and all the community of The Hacking Project.